Text analytics is the process of enabling data-driven research by extracting and analysing machine-readable information from within unstructured text.

 Due to the increasing availability of large amounts of unstructured text, techniques for their analysis are becoming increasingly important across research disciplines.

-This can take the form of extracting social and cultural information from texts in the humanities and social sciences to extracting machine-readable information from technical texts in engineering and the sciences to assist with developing hypotheses and projections.
+This can take the form of extracting social and cultural information from texts in the humanities, arts and social sciences (HASS) to extracting machine-readable information from technical texts in engineering and the sciences to help with developing hypotheses and projections.

-The Australian Text Analytics Platform (ATAP) is to provide researchers with a toolset that is more powerful and customisable than those contained in the standard packages, while being accessible to a large number of researchers who do not have strong coding skills.
+The Australian Text Analytics Platform (ATAP) provides researchers with a toolset that is more powerful and customisable than those contained in the standard packages, while being accessible to a large number of researchers who do not have strong coding skills.

-The platform includes self-service training in text analytics techniques and promote greater flexibility and transparency in research workflows.
+The platform includes self-service training in text analytics techniques and promotes greater flexibility and transparency in research workflows.
 This project aims to foster a community that brings together developers and users of text analytics in an accessible and collaborative environment.

 - Text analytics notebooks for data processing and analysis – A library of Jupyter Notebooks incorporating open source scripts for cleaning, transforming, analysing, and visualising text data.
 The ready-to-use notebooks will contain core functionalities that can also be further built upon and customised for more complex text analysis.

 - Text analysis workbench – The workbench is a web-based, authenticated environment that enables researchers to import into an analytics sandbox their own text datasets such as text data scraped from websites; collections of journal articles or transcripts of media files.
 The workbench and its support services allows researchers to customise text analysis notebooks without needing a strong background in coding.